statsig-io/docs/docs/statsig-warehouse-native/features/autotune.md

 sidebar_label: Autotune
 ---

 Autotune Experiments in Warehouse Native have a very similar setup to cloud [Autotunes](https://docs.statsig.com/autotune).
-The key difference is source of the success event that the Autotune will optimize for.
+The key difference is the source of the success event that the Autotune will optimize for.

 # Creating an Autotune